gabrielblain/SPIChanges/README.md

 following increasingly complex functions (candidate models).
 Further information on GAMLSS can be found in Rigby and Stasinopoulos (2005).

-Model 1 (stationary): the mean (µ) and dispersion (δ) of the distribution are constant on time.
+Model 1 (stationary): The mean (µ) and dispersion (δ) of the distribution are constant over time.

-Model 2 (homocedastic): only µ is allowed to vary on time linearly.
+Model 2 (homoscedastic): Only µ is allowed to vary over time linearly.

-Model 3: only δ is allowed to vary on time linearly.
+Model 3: Only δ is allowed to vary over time linearly.

-Model 4: both µ and δ are allowed to vary on time linearly.
+Model 4: Both µ and δ are allowed to vary over time linearly.

-Model 5 (homocedastic): only µ is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.
+Model 5 (homoscedastic): Only µ is allowed to vary over time non-linearly with a quadratic polynomial function.

-Model 6: only δ is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.
+Model 6: Only δ is allowed to vary over time non-linearly with a quadratic polynomial function.

-Model 7: µ is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom; δ is allowed to vary on time linearly.
+Model 7: µ is allowed to vary over time non-linearly with a quadratic polynomial function; δ is allowed to vary over time linearly.

-Model 8: µ is allowed to vary on time linearly; δ is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.
+Model 8: µ is allowed to vary over time linearly; δ is allowed to vary over time non-linearly with a quadratic polynomial function.

-Model 9: both µ and δ are allowed to vary on time non-linearly with natural cubic spline functions with two degrees of freedom.
+Model 9: Both µ and δ are allowed to vary over time non-linearly with a quadratic polynomial function.

+Model 10: Only µ is allowed to vary over time non-linearly with a cubic polynomial function.

+Model 11: Only δ is allowed to vary over time non-linearly with a cubic polynomial function.

+Model 12: µ is allowed to vary over time non-linearly with a cubic polynomial function; δ is allowed to vary over time linearly.

+Model 13: µ is allowed to vary over time linearly; δ is allowed to vary over time non-linearly with a cubic polynomial function.

+Model 14: µ is allowed to vary over time non-linearly with a cubic polynomial function; δ is allowed to vary over time non-linearly with a quadratic polynomial function.

+Model 15: µ is allowed to vary over time non-linearly with a quadratic polynomial function; δ is allowed to vary over time non-linearly with a cubic polynomial function.

+Model 16: µ is allowed to vary over time non-linearly with a cubic polynomial function; δ is allowed to vary over time non-linearly with a cubic polynomial function.

 The gamma distribution has two parameters: the shape and scale.
 Their relationships with the mean and dispersion are given in several studies